 A general framework for representing spectral signatures based on graph weights is presented, and traditional unsupervised global and local graph based methods for dimensionality reduction are summarized.
 Extensions to exploit labeled data in single image and multi-temporal sequences of hyperspectral data are described.
-Classical projection methods ignore location within the HSI spectrum, which limits interpretability.
-In this context, locality preserving nonlinear discriminant methods that seek to embed spectrally meaningful features are introduced.
-A general framework for iterative methods based on the affinity matrix is presented and utilized to describe Multidimensional Artificial Field Embedding (MAFE) and Spherical Stochastic Neighbor Embedding(SSNE) [22].
-Examples of selected methods applied to a testbed of hyperspectral data are included for illustration of the methods using a common 1-NN classifier.
-Limitations of manifold learning for analysis of hyperspectral data are discussed and future directions highlighted.
+Variants of manifold learning based projection are particularly suitable as a preprocessing to traditional Bayesian classification.
+In this context, locality preserving discriminant analysis methods are discussed.
+While traditional eigen-decomposition based methods are computationally advantageous, iterative methods can often provide improved separation of classes in the embedded space for both visualization and classification.
+Iterative methods are introduced in the context of the affinity matrix, which is utilized to describe Multidimensional Artificial Field Embedding (MAFE) and Spherical Stochastic Neighbor Embedding (SSNE) [22].
+Examples of selected methods applied to a testbed of hyperspectral data are included for illustration of the methods using a 1-nearest neighbor classifier.